-Georg Henrich Scherer (German, 1703–1778)
+Maker: Georg Henrich Scherer (German, 1703–1778)

-Narwhal tusk, ivory, gilt brass
+Medium: Narwhal (narwhahl) tusk, ivory, gilt brass

 Credit Line: Purchase, Amati Gifts, 2006

-This rare instrument, combining a transverse flute and an oboe in the form of a walking stick, is made of narwhal tusk, a precious material once valued more highly than gold and believed to be from the horn of the mythological unicorn.
+This rare instrument, combining a transverse flute and an oboe in the form of a walking stick, is made of narwhal tusk, a precious material once valued higher than gold and believed to be from the horn of the mythological unicorn.
 The upper part of the walking stick is fashioned as a transverse flute and the lower part as an oboe.
 To play the instrument as an oboe, a double reed must be inserted at the lower end and the one key repositioned.